LOADING TRACES

 Cross-disciplinarity

-We are an independent interdisciplinary team collaborating on the border of visual arts, choreography, cinematography, engineering, and scientific exploration.
+We are an independent, interdisciplinary team collaborating on the border of visual arts, choreography, cinematography, engineering, and scientific exploration.
 Our combined expertise covers real-time computing, projection mapping and tracking technologies, experimental choreography, film documentation, and rapid prototyping.
 The goal of our collaboration within this project was to create a link between visual and motion arts using cutting-edge technology and creative solutions.
 The project involved intensive prototyping phases where, although speaking multiple professional languages, we needed to find the common voice to guide our project in the right direction.
-The result is a truly cross-disciplinary experimentation where science and technology complement motion and visuals in a sustainable and balanced approach.
+The result is a truly cross-disciplinary experiment where science and technology complement motion and visuals.

 Workflow